Miguel Uribe (footballer)

-Miguel Uribe (born 1 January 1995) is a Colombian footballer who plays as a goalkeeper for Greenville Triumph SC in USL League One.
+Miguel Uribe (born 1 January 1995) is a Colombian footballer who plays as a goalkeeper.

 Career

 College

 Uribe began playing college soccer at Graceland University in 2015, before transferring to Southern Wesleyan University in 2016, where he stayed for three seasons.

 Professional

 On 28 February 2019, Uribe signed for USL League One side Greenville Triumph SC ahead of their inaugural season.